demoraescosta/kodiak/README.md

 # Kodiak

-Kodiak is a small work-in-progress 32-bit kernel made to learn about OS development.
+Kodiak is a small work-in-progress 64-bit kernel.

 ## Building